github-education-resources/graduation/_data/Abhiek187/Abhiek187.md

 name: Abhishek Chaudhuri
 institution: Rutgers University - New Brunswick
 profile_pic: octocat.png
-quote: "If you can dream it, you can do it." ~Walt Disney
+quote: If you can dream it, you can do it. -Walt Disney
 github_user: Abhiek187
 ---